-It turns out that the one thing that immediately interested my readers in my recent article “How-to encrypt backups using Windows 10’s built-in tools” was my use of the undocumented ms-windows-store://windowsupgrade URI.
-I’m not one to decline an opportunity to geek out about URIs, so here is everything that I know about it.
+It turns out that the one thing that immediately interested my readers in my recent article “How to encrypt backups using Windows 10’s built-in tools” was my use of the undocumented ms-windows-store://windowsupgrade URI.
+I’m not one to decline an opportunity to geek out about URIs, so here’s everything that I know about it.

 This special page was first introduced in Windows 8 where it was used to launch the Windows Store app on the Upgrade to Windows 8.1 page.
 In Windows 8.1, it was used for 8.1 Home to 8.1 Pro upgrade offer.
 Since the release of Windows 10, it has been used to upgrade users from all earlier versions of Windows to Windows 10.

 On Windows 10 Home and Pro it will launch the app on the Upgrade to Windows 10 Pro page.
 There isn’t anything on the page for existing Pro users, except for a reiteration of how few additional features loyal Windows customers get with the Windows 10 Pro edition.